TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 and ending where the next condition is found, should be parsed or not.

 .. note::
-   The condition syntax got changed with 9.4, the old syntax removed in 10.
+   The condition syntax was changed with TYPO3v9, support for the old syntax was removed in TYPO3v10.
    See :ref:`typoscript-syntax-conditions-migration-sel`

 Examples of a condition could be: